 - Feed Type: All Comments

-- Description: Comments feed – Displays the latest comments published on your site
+- Description: Comments feed – RSS feed that displays the latest comments posted on your website

 - Example Feed: http://yourdomain.com/comments/feed/